ROCm/hipfort/docs/doxygen/input/mainpage.md

-# HIPFORT API Reference {#mainpage}
+# hipFORT API Reference {#mainpage}

-This is the full HIPFORT API Reference.
+This is the full hipFORT API Reference.
 The API is organized into [modules](namespaces.html) based on the wrapped API.